 - Know your crypto investing goals.
 If you’re trying to make money quickly, you’ll need to learn the ins and outs of cryptocurrency trading.
 This includes learning how to effectively read charts.
 If on the other hand your timeframe is more like 30 years, you can opt to simply pick an established form of cryptocurrency and HODL.

 - Keep track of emerging trends.
 Cryptocurrency investing and trading has become increasingly popular over the last decade.
 New forms of cryptocurrency pop up all the time, and there’s no telling when a hot new form of crypto coin could emerge.
 Follow the crypto market closely, and be ready to pounce when new opportunities arise.

 Try some of our crypto courses for beginners

-Still not feeling ready?
+Still not feeling ready to invest in crypto?
 We get it.
 We recommend starting here, learning cryptocurrency investment and trading fundamentals via our easy-to-understand educational courses.
-Learning the ins and outs of investing and trading cryptocurrency will help you feel prepared, secure, and ready to invest like a pro.
+Learning the ins and outs of investing in cryptocurrency will help you feel prepared, secure, and ready to invest like a pro.